HUMIRA Dosing and Administration

 Common side effects of HUMIRA include injection site reactions (pain, redness, rash, swelling, itching, or bruising), upper respiratory infections (sinus infections), headaches, rash, and nausea.

 These are not all of the possible side effects with HUMIRA.
-Tell your doctor if you have any side effect that bothers you or does not go away.
+Tell your doctor if you have any side effect that bothers you or that does not go away.

 Dosing may vary depending on the product, dosage form, and strength that your doctor has prescribed.
 Always follow your doctor’s instructions about when and how often to take HUMIRA.
 Refer to the Patient Instructions for Use for the HUMIRA Pen or the prefilled syringe and the Medication Guide for more information.